-We provide sub-advisory services to mutual funds, non-public pooled funds, separately managed accounts, and Canadian wrap fee programs that are managed and operated/sponsored by other third-party non-affiliated portfolio managers or investment managers.
+We provide sub-advisory services to mutual funds, non-public pooled funds, and separately managed accounts.
 We receive a fee based on the assets under management within each mandate or portfolio for each of these services, as described in Item 5 below.
-Canadian wrap fee programs are managed using the same models as our other accounts.
-Wrap fee programs are not available to U.S. investors.